 Good lord, stop asking me if you should throw out your food!
 Have you not noticed my blog name at all?
 Zero-Waste Chef?
 Simply pour enough water over top of the vegetables to submerge everything.
 If you need more than a few tablespoons of water, make a brine and pour that on.
-Use a scant tablespoon per cup of water.
+Use approximately two teaspoons of salt per cup of water.

 My ferment was completely submerged and now it isn’t.
 What should I do?

 Most likely you just need to shove everything back down.
 When I make fermented salsa, the vegetables always float to the top of the jar, leaving most of the liquid at the bottom.

 The water in my jar has turned cloudy and the vegetables have changed color.
 What’s wrong?

 These both signify successful fermentation.
 Congratulations and enjoy your delicious food.